 During the studies, you will get familiar with a variety of tools to understand the characteristics of new media.

-Academic communication and writing are a significant part of the studies, and additional research oriented courses can be chosen if the student plans for an academic orientation.
-Students and researchers are encouraged to network internationally and have and option to spend a part of their studies abroad through any of our exchange programmes.
+Academic communication and writing are a significant part of the studies, and additional research-oriented courses can be chosen if you aim for an academic career.
+Students and researchers are encouraged to network internationally, and have an option to spend a part of their studies abroad through any of our exchange programmes.

 The Major Subject provides an excellent basis for an international career.
 A significant number of the department’s applicants, students, teachers and researchers are from abroad, and all the courses are taught in English.
 Students and researchers are encouraged to network internationally and have an option to spend a part of their studies abroad through any of our exchange programmes.

-The selection to the MA in New Media, Major in New Media Design and Production happens in the ARTS Aalto master's student’s admission process.
-A group of students representing a variety of skills, backgrounds and talents are chosen every spring.
-The process consists of three steps: a written application which describes your background, experience and motivation, followed by a set of assignments and finally, an interview, which also includes a portfolio pitch.
+Entry to the MA in New Media, Major in New Media Design and Production takes place through the Aalto ARTS master's student’s admission process.
+A batch of students representing a variety of skills, backgrounds and talents are selected every spring.
+The application process consists of two stages: 1) a written application which describes your background, experience and motivation and 2) a set of assignments followed by an interview, which also includes a portfolio pitch.

 - work experience in digital media environments

-- insight into new media design and/or new media production and/or related research
+- insights into new media design and/or new media production and/or related research

 - fluent English (oral / written)